 Issues identified Actions required Progress milestones Officer responsible By when EIA to be reviewed annually or if significant changes happen within the service provision.
-To review the EIA Team Manager - Parking 1 st April 2024 Issues raised by: 1.
-New elected members via the Informal Cabinet process 2.
-Council's Independent Equalities Advisory Group Staff to review feedback and identify any equalities issues and actions required as necessary.
-Completion of review of feedback: 1.
-Completed 13/6/2023 2.
-Completed 13/6/2023 3.
-Completed 6/7/2023 4.
-Pending Project lead One month after engagement ends
+To review the EIA Team Manager - Parking 1 st April 2024 Issues raised by: Staff to review feedback and identify any equalities issues and Completion of review of feedback: 1.
+Completed 13/6/2023 Project lead One month after

-\\ The Equality Act does not cover armed forces community.
+^{} The Equality Act does not cover armed forces community.
 However, the Armed Forces Bill (which came in on 22 Nov 2022) introduces a requirement to pay 'due regard' to make sure the Armed Forces Community are not disadvantaged when accessing public services.